Historical Places

 Jahangir’s Quadrangle

-Jahangir’s Quadrangle within Lahore Fort: a masterpiece of Mughal architecture (Photo Credit: Salman Malik Clicks)
+Jahangir’s Quadrangle within Lahore Fort: a masterpiece of Mughal architecture (Photo Credit: Salman Malik)

 Occupying the fort’s northeast corner, Jahangir Quadrangle is one of 21 notable monuments of the Lahore Fort.
 Its construction began during the Akbar period and was completed under Emperor Jahangir (son of Emperor Akbar) in the early 17th century.